wp-plugins/basic-google-maps-placemarks/readme.txt

 == Description ==
 BGMP creates a [custom post type](http://www.youtube.com/watch?v=FWkLBPpGOmo#!) for placemarks (markers) on a Google Map.
 The map is embedded into pages or posts using a shortcode, and there are settings to affect how it's displayed.
-Then you can create markers that will show up on the map using the featured image as the map icon.
-When a marker is clicked on, a box will appear showing its title and description.
+You can create markers that will show up on the map, and set their icons using the Featured Image meta box.
+When a marker is clicked on, a box will appear and show the marker's title and description.

 **Features**

-* Each map marker can have a unique custom icon, share a common custom icon, or use the default icon.
+* Each map marker can have a unique custom Installation icon, share a common custom icon, or use the default icon.
 * Options to set the map type (street, satellite, etc), center location, size, zoom level, navigation controls, etc.
 * Setup unique maps on different pages with their own placemarks, map types, center locations, etc.
 * Placemarks can be assigned to categories, and you can control which categories are displayed on a individual map.